RomanPilyushin/Mind/toefl Speaking.md

 To begin with, he explains

 Second, he describes

 ####
+Using points and examples from the lecture, explain two ways stores use product bundling to sell more products.

+####
 Using points and examples from the lecture, explain two adaptations that allow animals to run at high speeds